 Cavendish influenced those living with disabilities as well as those who weren’t.
 Friends frequently visited him at his home, and he traveled constantly.
 According to his obituary, “It was as if his sedentary life gave him a broader viewpoint and a sharper vision than the rest of us, and his capacity for laughing at, as well as with, his friends was healthily deflating.”

 Cavendish was able to enjoy 36 years that he wouldn’t have had if he and his wife had lived with today’s notion of dying by suicide when disease or disability enters our lives.
 He enjoyed his life, and his sufferings allowed him to change the world and leave behind a legacy of compassion and brilliance.
-Imagine the world if Cavendish had given up and a doctor had been standing by to help him take his own life.
+Eventually and unfortunately, Cavendish chooses death by assisted suicide.
+It’s a tragic ending to a brilliant and beautiful life.
+But, imagine the world if Cavendish had given up and a doctor had been standing by to help him take his own life decades earlier.
 He and his wife saw the value in living to see his son grow up, as well as the value that he could bring to the world with his unique experiences and viewpoint — which came from living with disease and disability.